Easy Homemade Recipes

 Ingredients

-For this cherry cream cheese strudel you'll need cream cheese, vanilla extract, icing sugar, butter, store bought puff pastry sheets and cherry pie filling.
+For this cherry cream cheese strudel you'll need cream cheese, vanilla extract, butter, store bought puff pastry sheets and cherry pie filling.

 For exact measurement details see recipe card...